-a)National/Regional infor mation and eligibility criteria - to be updated
+a)National/Regional information and eligibility criteria - to be updated

 Elena Simion

 E-mail: elena.simion@uefiscdi.ro

 Tel: +4021 307 19 93

 Nicoleta Dumitrache

 Contact Point E-mail: nicoleta.dumitrache@uefiscdi.ro

 Tel: +4021 302 38 86

 Domnica Cotet

 E-mail: domnica.cotet@uefiscdi.ro

 Tel: +4021 302 38 80

 EUR 1,500,000

 Funding commitment

+6.7

 Anticipated number of 6-7

 projects to be funded

 a.
 250.000 euro for all Romanian partners in case a Romanian institution

-Maximum funding per awarded project/per is the Coordinator;
+Maximum funding per is the Coordinator;

-partner b.
+awarded project/per b.
 200.000 for all Romanian partners in case a Romanian institution is

-partiter not the Coordinator
+partner not the Coordinator

 Eligible types of

 organisations

 Eligible Call Modules All TRIs

 UEFISCDI will fund strategic (basic) research, applied/industrial research,

-Eligible types of PDI and experimental development implemented by research organisations
+experimental development implemented by research organisations

 Eligible types of RDI and TRL and/or SMEs, according to the national rules and to the State Aid

-legislation.
+1116 legislation.

+100101111

-Submission of proposal Not required
+Submission of proposal

-/documentation at national/regional level Not required
+/documentation at Not required

+national/regional level

 Additional eligibility criteria N/A Eligible costs a.
 Staff costs; b.
-Logistics expenses - Capital expenditure ; Expenditure on stocks - supplies and inventory items; Expenditure on services performed by third parties cannot exceed 25% of the funding from the public budget.
+Logistics expenses - Capital expenditure; - Expenditure on stocks - supplies and inventory items; - Expenditure on services performed by third parties cannot exceed 25% of the funding from the public budget.
 The subcontracted parts should not be core/substantial parts of the project work; c.
 Travel expenses; d.
 Overhead (indirect costs) is calculated as a percentage of direct costs: staff costs, logistics costs (excluding capital costs and cost for subcontracting) and travel expenses.
-Indirect costs will not exceed 20 % Information available at https://uefiscdi.gov.ro/pachet-de-informatii-suprogramul-3-2-orizont- 2020 This information will be updated.
+Indirect costs will not exceed 20 % Information available at https://uefiscdi.gov.ro/pachet-de-informatii-suprogramul-3-2-orizont-2020 This information will be updated.
 Other It is strongly advised to contact UEFISCDI before submission, in order to verify the eligibility of the researchers and avoid ineligible projects/research consortia.

-Basic research Industrial/Applied Research Experimental development/innovation

-Large Enterprises 100% up to 65% up to 40%

-Medium Enterprises 100% up to 75% up to 50%

-Small Enterprises 100% up to 80% up to 60%

-Universities, public research organisations 100% 100% 100%

-Public authorities up to 100%

-Associations without economic activities, NGOs
+Basic research Industrial/Applied Research Experimental development/innovation Large Enterprises 100% up to 65% up to 40% Medium Enterprises 100% up to 75% up to 50% Small Enterprises 100% up to 80% up to 60% Universities, public research organisations 100% 100% 100% Public authorities Associations without economic activities, NGOs up to 100% , •